 To exercise data protection we are committed to:

-- Restrict and monitor access to sensitive data
+- Restrict and monitor access to special categories of personal data

 - Develop transparent data collection procedures

 - Train employees in online privacy and security measures

 - Build secure networks to protect online data from cyberattacks